citahub/cita-sdk-java/README.rst

    Type result = contract.someMethod(<param1>, ...).send();

-For more information refer to `Smart Contracts <http://docs.web3j.io/smart_contracts.html#solidity-smart-contract-wrappers>`_.
+For more information refer to `Smart Contracts <http://docs.nervosj.io/smart_contracts.html#solidity-smart-contract-wrappers>`_.

 Filters
 -------

-web3j functional-reactive nature makes it really simple to setup observers that notify subscribers of events taking place on the blockchain.
+nervosj functional-reactive nature makes it really simple to setup observers that notify subscribers of events taking place on the blockchain.

 To receive all new blocks as they are added to the blockchain:

 .. code-block:: java

-   Subscription subscription = web3j.blockObservable(false).subscribe(block -> {
+   Subscription subscription = nervosj.blockObservable(false).subscribe(block -> {
        ...
    });